 - Get it to read out the definition of words or Wikipedia entries

 - Control things like lighting and the central heating if you have a smart home

-It’s an impressive list, isn’t it?
+It’s an impressive list of skills, isn’t it?

 Amazon Echo sound quality